Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Morgan County Courthouse

 Lake Oconee is within the boundaries of three counties in Georgia: Morgan, Greene, and Putnam counties.
-Morgan County constitutes only a small sliver of Lake Oconee and not a lot of BUIs are made there, but if you were arrested for BUI in the Morgan County portion of Oconee, the BUI arrest was likely made by Georgia DNR.
-BUI cases in Morgan County typically will start off in Morgan County Probate Court, located in the historic Morgan County Courthouse.
-If a jury trial is needed in a Morgan County Boating Under the Influence case, our Morgan County BUI lawyers will transfer the case to Morgan County Superior Court (part of the Ocmulgee Judicial Circuit), as Morgan County Probate Court has no authority to conduct jury trials.
+Morgan County constitutes only a tiny sliver of Lake Oconee, and few BUIs are made there.
+Still, if you were arrested for BUI in the Morgan County portion of Oconee, the BUI arrest was likely made by Georgia DNR.
+BUI cases in Morgan County typically start in the Morgan County Probate Court in the historic Morgan County Courthouse.
+Suppose a jury trial is needed in a Morgan County Boating Under the Influence case.
+In that case, our Morgan County BUI lawyers will transfer the case to Morgan County Superior Court (part of the Ocmulgee Judicial Circuit), as Morgan County Probate Court has no authority to conduct jury trials.
 However, as a practical matter, the vast majority of Lake Oconee BUIs are made in Greene and Putnam Counties.

 Greene County BUI (Boating Under the Influence)